Need An Audit of Your Business Website?

 I can help!

 Use the form below to contact me and let’s talk.
-Or, if you want to know the “basics” so you can check the health of your business site yourself, scroll down to my “Quick and Dirty” Checklist for posting new content to a business site and making sure nothing is hindering your new page’s potential to rank well in search engines.
+Or, if you want to know the “basics” so you can check the health of your business site yourself, print out my “Quick and Dirty” Checklist (linked above) for posting new content to a business site and making sure nothing is hindering your new page’s potential to rank well in search engines.

 - Ensure Google Analytics, Google Tag Manager, Bing Webmaster Tools, Google Business listing and Google Search Console are set up properly.